Tellvinch/instaclone229/README.md

 ### Requirements
 ##### These are the requirements you need to get the project running locally on your machine:
-  - Text Editor
+  - Text Editorr
-  - Install python
+  - Install pythonn
-  - Install and activate virtual
+  - Install and activate virtuall
-  - Setup Database
+  - Setup Databasee
-  - Install Django
+  - Install Django0

 ### Installation Process